-- Using the Query Builder for Google Ads, the "Criteria" Dimension differs depending on the Report you have selected.
+- Using the Metric Builder for Google Ads, the "Criteria" Dimension differs depending on the Report you have selected.
 The "Criteria" returned always matches the first word of the Report selected (i.e. Keyword Performance Report ("Criteria" = "Keywords"), Gender Performance Report ("Criteria" = "Gender"), Geo Performance Report ("Criteria" = "Geo").

 - When using the "City","Region" or "Country/Territory" Dimension, only ID's are returned and not the actual geographical names.
 You can use the feature within Metric Builder that enables you to rename or exclude Metric Dimensions.
 Learn more here.
 Learn more about region IDs of the geographical locations